 Sensory-emotional mapping

-is a technique I use to visualise embodied perception in site specific investigations, to make sense of the information and identify significant phenomena.
-This technique enables me to read environmental qualities and whilst the documentation captures direct perceptions in the present, multisensory phenomena perceived through bodily engagements with an environment the visualisation process illuminates corresponding mental images.
+is a technique I use to visualise embodied perception (the sensing body is the primary means of perception) and atmopsheres in site specific investigations to make sense of the qualitative information, identify significant phenomena and emotional qualities.
+This technique enables me to read environmental qualities.
+Whilst the documentation captures direct perceptions in the present, multisensory phenomena and emotional qualities perceived through bodily engagements with an environment, the visualisation process illuminates corresponding mental images.

-Together embodied perception and mental images define the way we develop our knowledge of the world and of ourselves through our senses.
+Together embodied perception and mental images define the way we develop our knowledge of the world and of ourselves within it.
 In embodied perception, we are not consciously aware of all sensory phenomena; the perceptual process is selective.
 Sensing, direct sensation in the present, includes an abundance of information.
 It is inexhaustible, which suggests that being conscious of all stimuli would be overwhelming.
-Thus, people are selective and only the information that resonates with the individual, the qualities or patterns that stand out, is consciously recognised.
-The mental images that derive from embodied perception seem even more selective.
+Thus, a selective process occurs and only the information that resonates with the individual is consciously recognised.
+This information represents the qualities or patterns that stand out for the individual.
+Then, the mental images derived from embodied perception in the present seem even more selective.
 The information in mental images is less detailed than in embodied perception, but they can be more powerful in connecting people to places or events because the features that are retained and recalled are those that are the most significant to the individual, those that are deeply and personally felt.
 It follows that mental images can represent an important source of information for those interested in studying Sensory Ecologies.

 Sensory-emotional map